 A car crashed at the gates of the Russian embassy of Romania.
 The driver set himself of fire according to the prosecutor.
 Romanian authorities urge not to draw premature political conclusions.

 On Wednesday morning at around 6:00 am, a car hit the gate of the Russian embassy in Romania.
-Then a fire broke out from the car.
+Then a fire broke out in the car.

 Firefighters intervened on the scene and the fire didn’t propagate nor caused significant damage.
 The driver is the only victim and no one is injured.